swiss-territorial-data-lab/proj-dqry/README.md

 The workflow can be executed by running the following list of actions and commands.
 A generic workflow is provided, along with two use cases: the first using SWISSIMAGE data to reproduce the results presented [here](https://tech.stdl.ch/PROJ-DQRY-TM/) ; the second using satellite images via ODC to reproduce the results presented [here](https://tech.stdl.ch/PROJ-DQRY-TM/).

 Adjust the paths and input values/data of the configuration files accordingly.
 The contents of the configuration files in squared brackets must be assigned.
 Uncomment/comment the lines corresponding to the requirements accordingly.

+Note: Requests for images to online servers may sometimes be unsuccessful.
+Run the`generate_tilesets.py` script again (`overwrite: False`).

 <details>
   <summary>Generic</summary>